Minor in Humanities

 18 units

-The humanities minor is an interdisciplinary program that offers students opportunities to develop the arts of deep reading, thinking, and conversing about humanity’s greatest questions while living in an age of social media that often discourages these practices.
+The interdisciplinary humanities minor offers students opportunities to develop the arts of deep reading, thinking, and conversing about humanity’s greatest questions while living in an age of social media that often discourages these practices.

-A hallmark of the humanities program is its flexibility—students have the option to fulfill anywhere between one and five of their General Education requirements through the minor’s courses (also known as the Great Works Option for General Education).
+A hallmark of the humanities minor is its flexibility—students have the option to fulfill anywhere from one to seven of their General Education requirements through the program’s courses, designated by the HUM prefix (also known as the Great Works Option for General Education).
 Beyond that, students can choose how to complete the minor.
-This program shows a student’s ability to integrate disciplines in thinking from multiple angles about essential human questions.
+This program allows students to show their ability to integrate disciplines in thinking from multiple angles about essential human questions.

 Humanities courses have roots in the liberal arts.
 The liberal arts provide the foundation for a comprehensive liberal education, which prepares students not for a specific profession but for life itself, for the moral, intellectual, social, civic, and spiritual maturity and growth that accompany a life well lived.
 A successful liberal arts education prepares students for the proper ordering of all spheres of life and for a lifetime of learning.
 The liberal arts are preparation for the lofty and rigorous discipline of understanding in its fullness “the truth [that] shall make you free” (John 8:32).